 The villainess has an inappropriate boy-toy-type relationship with a dim-witted younger fella, which is alluded to, but isn’t visually manifest.
 It’s an unfortunate bit in an otherwise really great movie.

 This one is usually the husband’s choice on Father’s Day around here.
-He’d really like the kids to internalize the concept that if you disobey your father, you will mostly likely end up turned into a donkey.
+He’d really like the kids to internalize the concept that if you disobey your father, you will most likely end up turned into a donkey.

 I love that it takes the familiar track of a boy disobeying his father, but for once it’s the BOY who learns his lesson.